dengking/programming-language/docs/C++/Experts/Anthony-Williams/CCiA/5/5.3-Synchronizing-operations-and-enforcing-ordering/5.3.3/index.md

 ## NON-SEQUENTIALLY CONSISTENT MEMORY ORDERINGS

 Once you step outside the nice **sequentially consistent** world, things start to get complicated.
 Probably the single biggest issue to come to grips with is the fact that ***there’s no longer a single global order of events***.
-This means that different threads can see different views of the same operations, and any mental model you have of operations from different threads neatly interleaved one after the other must be thrown away.
+This means that different threads can see different views of the same operations, and any mental model you have of operations from different threads neatly(仅仅) interleaved one after the other must be thrown away.
 Not only do you have to account for(考虑) things happening truly concurrently, but threads don’t have to agree on the order of events.
 In order to write (or even just to understand) any code that uses a **memory ordering** other than the default `memory_order_seq_cst`, it’s absolutely vital to get your head around this.
 It’s not just that the compiler can reorder the instructions.
 Even if the threads are running the same bit of code, they can disagree on the order of events because of operations in other threads in the absence of **explicit ordering constraints**, because the different **CPU caches** and **internal buffers** can hold different values for the same memory.
 It’s so important I’ll say it again: ***threads don’t have to agree on the order of events***.

 Not only do you have to throw out mental models based on interleaving operations, you also have to throw out mental models based on the idea of the compiler or processor reordering the instructions. ***In the absence of other ordering constraints, the only requirement is that all threads agree on the modification order of each individual variable***.
 Operations on distinct variables can appear in different orders on different threads, provided the values seen are consistent with any additional ordering constraints imposed.